SAP/ui5-tooling-extensions/packages/middleware-code-coverage/README.md

 ### OpenUI5 QUnit Integration

 The `qunit-coverage-istanbul.js` (part of `sap.ui.core` library) file requests the instrumented source files by the middleware.
 While the tests are running, `qunit-coverage-istanbul.js` takes care of collecting and storing the coverage records into the `window.__coverage__` global variable.
-After the tests are executed `qunit-coverage-istanbul.js` sends this data to the middleware which generates the code coverage report.
+After the tests are executed, `qunit-coverage-istanbul.js` sends this data to the middleware, which then generates the code coverage report.
 Afterwards, the code coverage is displayed on the test page.

 ### Custom Integration

 Below is an example of a sample scenario to integrate UI5 Middleware Code Coverage.

 ```js
 // A module in the browser